Our 6 key policies are:

 1) Our Business

-Grant Pearson Brown Consulting Ltd (GPB) is a respected and specialist communications, presentation and business development advisor.
-We run workshops and advise clients on their key communication events.
-We were founded in 1993 and are based in Covent Garden .
-Whilst we don’t specialise in any sector but have many financial services, professional services, high technology and pharmaceuticals clients.
+Grant Pearson Brown Consulting Ltd (GPB) is a highly respected and award-winning consulting business.
+We specialise in effective and persuasive communications, both spoken and written.
+We are a presentation, public speaking and business development advisor.
+We advise clients on their key communication events; we also coach senior level clients 1-1, and we run group workshops.
+We were founded as a partnership in 1993, incorporated on 8th March 2001, and are based in Holborn, London.
+Whilst we don’t aim to specialise in any sector, we have many financial services, professional services, high technology and pharmaceuticals clients.

 2) Why quality is important to our business

-Quality is important to us as it ensures we give the best advice to our clients and run our business more efficiently, so keeping us more competitive.
+Quality is important to us as, by ensuring (i) we give the best advice to our clients, (ii) run our business as efficiently as possible, (iii) continuing to innovate and (iv) staying competitive, we will be sustainably profitable and grow as a business.
+Measures of quality include both anecdotal and objectively measured client feedback, the results that our clients obtain as a result of our work, and the awards we win through public voting.
 We aim to exceed our clients’ expectations using SMART criteria.
-As these continually rise we also focus on continuous improvement and the development of new ideas.
-To this end we have Quality Management Systems (QMS) which allow us to measure how well we are doing versus expectations.
+As expectations continually rise we also focus on continuous improvement and the development of new ideas.
+To this end we have Quality Management Systems (QMS) which allow us to measure regularly how well we are doing versus our own and client expectations.

 3) The systems we have in place